Rust-GCC/gccrs/gcc/config/nds32/nds32-n7.md

 ;;     Require operands at II.
 ;;   MOVD44_E
-;;     A double-word move instruction needs two micro-operations because the ;;     reigster ports is 2R1W.
+;;     A double-word move instruction needs two micro-operations because the ;;     register ports is 2R1W.
 The first micro-operation writes an even number ;;     register, and the second micro-operation writes an odd number register.
 ;;     Each input operand is required at II for each micro-operation.
 The letter ;;     'E' stands for even.